nebulab/playbook/people-ops/time-off-and-overtime.html.md

 ---
-title: Paid time off and overtime
+title: Time off and overtime
 meta_description: >
   The concept of office hours has a different meaning for a remote team such as Nebulab's.
 Learn how we handle time off and overtime in our distributed agency!